 Windows, doors, cabinets and plumbing count on hardware to withstand excess abrasion from frequent operation.
 Common examples of finish hardware include door knobs, locks, towel bars/hooks, numerals, cabinet pulls, drawer slides, hinges, switch plates.
 These items are normally made of durable and attractive metals.

-Some of the newer cabinet hinges and drawer slide technology is very nice allowing for self-closing and soft-closing functions.
-Heavy-duty slides are available for large drawers holding loads of heavy pots and pans.
+Recent innovations in finish hardware have led to cabinet hinges and drawer slides with self-closing and soft-closing functions.
+Extra heavy-duty slide hardware is available for large kitchen drawers holding heavy pots and pans.

-- Towel bars often come loose or are pulled completely off the wall.
-This typically happens because the builder attached the towel bar directly to the sheetrock which is too weak to endure any weight.
-Adequate backing material should be installed in the framing behind the sheetrock at the bar location to securely attach the mountings to.
+- Towel bars often come loose or are pulled completely off the wall by hard use.
+This can happen if the builder attached the towel bar directly to the sheetrock instead of a wall stud.
+Sheetrock is too weak to endure much weight.
+Adequate backing material should be installed behind the sheetrock at any hardware mounting location.

-- Cabinet knobs or pulls often are loose and cannot be tightened enough to take up the looseness.
+- Cabinet knobs or pulls often become loose and cannot be tightened enough to take up the looseness.
 This occurs when the screws holding the pulls are too long.
-The need to be removed and shorter screws installed so the pull can be securely tightened.
+The too-long screws need to be removed and shorter screws installed.
+This will allow the pull to be be securely tightened.

 - Squeaky hinges or sluggishly operating drawer slides can be lubricated with bit of food grade silicone lubricant spray.